open-mmlab/mmskeleton/README.md

-# MMSkeleton
+# Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition

-## News
+## Reminder

-ST-GCN has joined into the [open-mmlab](https://github.com/open-mmlab) project in charge of [Multimedia Laboratory, CUHK](http://mmlab.ie.cuhk.edu.hk/).
+ST-GCN has transferred to **[MMSkeleton](https://github.com/open-mmlab/mmskeleton)**, and keep on developing as an flexible open source toolbox for skeleton-based human understanding.

-The new ST-GCN will be named as **MMSkeleton**.
+Custom networks, data loaders and checkpoints of old st-gcn are compatible with mmskeleton.
-It is going to be an open source toolbox for skeleton-based human understanding, including but not limited to pose estimation, action recognition and skeleton sequence generation.
+We will stop supporting this repository soon.
+Please migrate to new **[MMSkeleton](https://github.com/open-mmlab/mmskeleton)**.

 ## Introduction
 This repository holds the codebase, dataset and models for the paper: